MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-table-objects/retrieve-a-partition-mapping-tables-definition.md

 You can try this workflow with [REST API Playground](https://www.postman.com/microstrategysdk/workspace/microstrategy-rest-api/folder/16131298-43769ee1-7480-4413-990a-13b50119b384).

-Learn more about MicroStrategy REST API Playground [here](/docs/getting-started/playground.md).
+Learn more about Strategy REST API Playground [here](/docs/getting-started/playground.md).

 :::

 You can use REST APIs to retrieve the definition for a partition mapping table through the Modeling service.
 A brief introduction of partition mapping is provided in this documentation.
-To learn more about partition mapping, refer to [Microstrategy Community](https://www2.microstrategy.com/producthelp/Current/ProjectDesignGuide/WebHelp/Lang_1033/Content/Dividing_tables_to_increase_performance__Partition.htm).
+To learn more about partition mapping, refer to [Strategy Community](https://www2.microstrategy.com/producthelp/Current/ProjectDesignGuide/WebHelp/Lang_1033/Content/Dividing_tables_to_increase_performance__Partition.htm).

 The partitioning feature improves query performance when working with large data volumes.
 Partitioning "breaks" the data into different (ideally balanced) portions, and each portion is called a partition base table (PBT), or a partition table.
 In other words, a partition table is a warehouse table that contains one part of a larger set of data.
-To manage which partition table to use for a given query, partition mapping is introduced by MicroStrategy to identify and keep track of the partitioned base tables as part of a logical whole.
-MicroStrategy supports two types of partition mapping:
+To manage which partition table to use for a given query, partition mapping is introduced by Strategy to identify and keep track of the partitioned base tables as part of a logical whole.
+Strategy supports two types of partition mapping:

 **Warehouse partition mapping (WHPM)**: uses a specialized warehouse table (WHPM table) to determine which table to access